January 30, 2019

 A further interesting discovery is the Sambar Deer.
 FFI’s surveys achieved just one sighting of this elusive animal in 2015, and otherwise recorded its presence through its footprints.
 However, RER’s camera traps have managed to capture more images of this large and elegant deer.

 RER is also home to species of wild cats that have been listed as endangered by the IUCN.
 The Sunda Clouded Leopard – the larger of the cat species in RER – has been detected moving in pairs and research is ongoing to verify if this is a pair of siblings or a male-and-female pair.
-Among the 757 species identified, 48 are classified as globally-threated species, including the critically endangered Sumatran Tiger and Sunda Pangolin.
+Among the 757 species identified, 48 are classified as globally-threatened species, including the critically endangered Sumatran Tiger and Sunda Pangolin.

 Wildlife monitoring